allegro/blog/_posts/2023-01-15-dynamic-workload-balancing-in-hermes.md

 In this post, we have described the challenges we faced with balancing load in our Hermes clusters, and the steps we took to overcome them.
-By introducing our new workload balancing algorithm that dynamically adapts to varying subscription loads and heterogeneous hardware, we were able to achieve a more even distribution of CPU usage across Hermes Consumers instances.
+By introducing our new workload balancing algorithm that dynamically adapts to varying subscription loads and heterogeneous hardware, we were able to achieve a more uniform distribution of CPU usage across Hermes Consumers instances.

 This approach has allowed us to significantly reduce the amount of allocated resources and avoid performance issues